-Understanding consumer behaviour is the most essential task of marketing management, However, it is never straightforward (Leonov et al., 2023).
-Consumer buyer behaviour refers to the buying behaviour of the final consumer in respect of households and individuals who buy goods and services for personal use (Kotler & Keller, 2021).
+Understanding consumer behaviour is the most essential task of marketing management.
+However, it is never straightforward (Leonov, Nakonechnyi, Khalimanenko, Nikolaiko, and Heraimovych, 2023).
+Consumer buyer behaviour refers to the buying behaviour of the final consumer in respect of households and individuals who buy goods and services for personal use (Kotler and Keller, 2021).
 All the final consumers combine to make up the consumer market.
 Consumers globally vary in terms of age, education level, income, lifestyle, and tastes (Park, 2020).
-How these diverse consumers relate to one another and to the world around them affects their choices of products, services, brands, and organisations (Kotler & Armstrong, 2010: Kotler & Keller, 2021).
+How these diverse consumers relate to one another and to the world around them affects their choices of products, services, brands, and organisations (Kotler and Armstrong, 2010: Kotler and Keller, 2021).
 Consumers make numerous buying decisions every day.
 Many companies research consumers buying habits to understand them better and to answer their questions like; what consumers are buying, when and where they buy, how and how much are they buying and why do they buy.
-From studying the consumers purchasing behaviour organisations can gain understanding of how consumers react and behave, however this can be challenging as consumers are not always aware of why they behave the way they do (Kotler & Armstrong, 2010; Saura et al., 2020).
+From studying the consumers purchasing behaviour organisations can gain understanding of how consumers react and behave, however this can be challenging as consumers are not always aware of why they behave the way they do (Kotler and Armstrong, 2010; Saura, Reyes-Menendez, Matos, Correia and Palos-Sanchez, 2020).